uowaep/CubiQuake/README.md

 - don't let players place things on players

 ### ChangeLog

+r153
++ moved core files to a .pk3 to make modding cleaner
++ added a flag for networking so distant chunks rebuild the same frame they update when damaged
++ actually allocate editor strings
++ removed projectile handlers to be updated to use more general object code
++ added a flag to remove certain objects that cross any world bounds (default would remove if the lower z boundary is crossed)
++ fixed a bug that was using setorigin on shared collision entities every frame on the server
++ fixed an issue with using ClearCubic() on cubics at the edge of the view range

 r150
 + added a field in the default.cfg for the PDoD mod (